nashdabre/HealthCare-App/README.md

 # 6. ChatBot
 A chatbot feature to solve user queries and provide quick assistance.

+# 7. Multiple Language Support
+The app offers support for multiple languages, ensuring accessibility for users from diverse linguistic backgrounds.

 # Technologies Used
 Programming Language: Kotlin